 What is duplicate code?

 Duplicate code as the name suggests is a repetition of a line or a block of code in the same file or sometimes in the same local environment.
-What people might consider as acceptable, duplicate code poses greater problems to your software than what you may have thought.
-Even codes that have similar functionalities are said to be duplications.
+People might consider code duplication acceptable but in reality, it poses greater problems to your software than what you may have thought.
+Even code that have similar functionalities are said to be duplications.

-Duplicate code makes your program lengthy and bulky :
+1. Duplicate code makes your program lengthy and bulky :

-When you write duplicate codes thinking that if code ain’t broke, there is no reason to fix it.
+Many programmers feel that if the software is working properly there is no reason to fix code duplications.
 You forget that you are just un-necessarily making your software bulky.
-Your argument can be a few blocks of code would just use a few milliseconds of time to run.
+Your argument can be that a few blocks of code would just use a few milliseconds to run.
 Which we agree to but only if you mean to use your software a few times.
-Code written for commercial purposes or for web-applications is executed thousands and millions of times every minute.
+Code written for commercial purposes or web-applications is executed thousands and millions of times every minute.
 Each millisecond of delay will contribute to greater delay and greater space requirements at the user’s local machine as well as your servers.
 Having well-written code with least duplications will make sure that your program runs faster and occupy less space.
 Also, age has gone when people didn’t care to wait.
 Now everything needs to be fast and smooth.

 Have duplication is fine, as long as you plan to throw your software away soon.
 Code quality is a necessity to make your software survive for long.
 Having duplicate code will make your code smelly and increases technical debt associated with it.
 The cost of repair of this debt is the amount of capital and time required to pay to a developer to simplify or de-duplicate it.
 The interest is the decreased productivity of developers.
 Sometimes it’s impossible to refactor a duplicate code block but the aim should be to decrease as much technical debt.
 It helps to make your code of a higher quality.